SAT Placement Validity Study

 Choosing a Criterion and Predictors

-In an ACES study, a criterion means a measure of student success that can be used to validate your admission or placement policies.
+In an ACES study, a criterion means a measure of student success that can be used to validate your admissions or placement policies.
 The standard criterion for an ACES SAT placement validity study is an end-of-course grade in a specific college course.
 We recommend that you choose the course into which you place your students rather than the course out of which you will place students.

 Submitting Your Student Data